NazmuzShaad/emergency-hotline/README.md

 To insert this into an element, write `parentEl.appendChild(newElementName);`.
 This will add the new element to the parentEl.

 3. What is **Event Bubbling** and how does it work?
-Events start from a target element,than it bubbles up or propagates to it's parent than grand-parent....document.This process is called Event Bubbling and this is how it works.
+Events start from a target element,than it bubbles up or propagates to it's parent than grand-parent....document(The DOM tree).This process is called Event Bubbling and this is how it works.

 4. What is **Event Delegation** in JavaScript?
 Why is it useful?
-Event Delegation is a technique where
+Event Delegation is a technique where event listener is added to parent element rather than child element.
+There could be huge number of child element which can make the debug process log and takes a lot memory.
+By using event delegation, it could be reduced to just one single function.

-5. What is the difference between **preventDefault() and stopPropagation()** methods?
+5. What is the difference between **preventDefault() and stopPropagation()** methods? preventDefault() and stopPropagation() are method of event. preventDefault() prevent the browser's default behaviour and stopPropagation() stops the event bubbling in the dom tree.